 Aluminium maker Norsk Hydro aims to cut costs again

-OSLO, Sept 24 (Reuters) - Norsk Hydro NHY.OL, one of the world's largest aluminium producers, aims to get its cost-cutting efforts back on track after major operational setbacks in the last year-and-a-half, its chief executive said on Tuesday.
+OSLO, Sept 24 (Reuters) - Norwegian aluminium-maker Norsk Hydro NHY.OL aims to get its cost-cutting efforts back on track after major operational setbacks in the last year-and-a-half, its chief executive said on Tuesday.

-Following a spill at one of its plants in Brazil, Hydro last year abandoned plans to cut costs by 3 billion crowns from 2015 until 2019.
-It has since been hit by a major cyber attack that paralysed networks and dented its profit.
+Following a spill at one of its plants in Brazil, Hydro last year abandoned plans to cut costs by 3 billion crowns from 2015 to 2019.
+It has since also been hit by a major cyber attack that paralysed networks and hit profits.

-"Hydro aims to lift cash flows and returns with extensive improvement and restructuring efforts across its business areas," the company said in a statement ahead of a capital markets event in Oslo.

-CEO Aasheim is set to restructure Hydro's rolled-products business.
-That division would aim to cut costs by 0.9 billion crowns in over the next five years, the company said on Tuesday.

 ($1 = 9.0452 Norwegian crowns)